Jason Crow: Tenure

 Crow has been the primary sponsor of 10 bills, most relating to military or foreign affairs.
 For 2022, GovTrack ranked him as the "15th most politically right" Democrat in the House of Representatives, putting him at the 93rd percentile.

 During the January 6 United States Capitol attack, Crow was one of a group of representatives who were trapped in the Capitol after the rest of the House had been evacuated.
-He described "back into ... combat mode" during the attack, preparing to defend himself and the other representatives.
+He described going "back into ... combat mode" during the attack, preparing to defend himself and the other representatives.
 Crow held distressed Representative Susan Wild's hand, as captured in a photo that went viral.

 Crow was an impeachment manager for President Donald Trump's first impeachment trial.

 On July 29, 2024, Crow was announced as one of six Democratic members of a bipartisan task force investigating the attempted assassination of Donald Trump.

 In May 2025, a pro-Palestinian protest was held in Denver against Crow for repeatedly accepting campaign donations from executives of Palantir Technologies, which provides intelligence and surveillance services to the Israel Defense Forces (IDF) in the Gaza war.

+In November 2025, Crow was one of six people, all Democratic lawmakers, to be part of a video telling servicemembers they can refuse illegal orders.
+In response later that month, President Trump posted on social media calling those in the video, including Crow, traitors who should be charged with sedition punishable by death, and shared a social media post calling for them to be hanged.